 We rejoice with Ali and Jessica that out of all the world, they have found each other.
-This wedding in the humanist spirit celebrates the beauty and joy of life, and acknowledges our ability and responsibility to lead ethical lives in service of the common good, and the world we all share.
+This wedding in the humanist tradition celebrates the beauty and joy of life, the equality of all people, and acknowledges our ability and responsibility to lead ethical lives in service of the common good, and the world we all share.

 Please each repeat after me:

-I do solemnly declare that I do not know of any lawful impediment why I [name] may not be joined in marriage to [name]
+I do solemnly declare that I do not know of any lawful impediment why I [Jessica/Ali] may not be joined in marriage to [Ali/Jessica]